philippds/philippds/README.md

-# Welcome to my (new - 9th August 2021) Github Profile
+# Welcome to my new (9th August 2021) Github Profile
 ### I'm an Architect, Designer and AI Enthusiast.
 Working on: